leftlogic/ffconf/src/articles/2019-scholarship.md

 - [Samsung](https://samsunginter.net/)
 - [Unmade](https://www.unmade.com/)

-Please also take a moment to read these messages from a few of those sponsors about _why_ they wanted to sponsor ffconf and support the scholarship programme:
+Please also take a moment to read these messages from a few of those sponsors about _why_ they wanted to sponsor {% ffconf %} and support the scholarship programme:

 > ProdPad is passionate in supporting underrepresented communities within the tech industry.
 It's important that our sector remains forward-thinking, evolves with the times, and supports those that need it.
 >
-> The ffconf represents that, and has created wonderful opportunities for all types of tech-loving people.
+> The {% ffconf %} represents that, and has created wonderful opportunities for all types of tech-loving people.

 – ProdPad, Brighton - [their jobs page](https://www.prodpad.com/about-us/jobs/)

 <br>

 > Unmade is a growing company, and as part of our efforts to be more engaged in the tech community, conference sponsorship was something we knew we wanted to do.
-When we came across the opportunity to offer scholarships for ffconf, it was a no brainer (some of us have attended in the past and would highly recommend).
+When we came across the opportunity to offer scholarships for {% ffconf %}, it was a no brainer (some of us have attended in the past and would highly recommend).
 >
 > Inclusively, diversity, and sustainability are fundamental principles we're trying to abide by as a team, and as we grow, and we can't think of many better ways to do that than helping create opportunities for others.
 >